West Indian cricket team in England in 1984: Fifth Test

 In the final Test, West Indies won the toss again, and again decided to bat.
 England bowlers Jonathan Agnew and Richard Ellison made their debuts, and England achieved rare penetration with the ball, reducing West Indies to 70–6.
 Clive Lloyd scored 60*, to bring them to a more respectable total of 190 all out before the close on the first day.
 Botham took 5–72, becoming the first cricketer to reach the all-rounders "triple double" of 300 wickets and 3,000 runs in Tests.

 England's batsmen were unable to capitalise on the relative success of their bowlers.
 They were bowled out for 162, with only Fowler scoring more than 20, Marshall taking 5–35.
 West Indies piled on the runs in their second innings, reaching 346, with a century to Desmond Haynes (125).
 Needing to score 375 to win, England subsided to 202 all out, with Botham top scorer on 54.
 Garner (4–51) and Holding (5–43) taking 9 wickets between them.
 On the final day, Pocock was the fourth Test cricketer to be dismissed for a "pair" in consecutive matches.

 Legacy

-West Indies achieved the fifth 5–0 whitewash in Test history, the first (and to date only) whitewash by a touring side in a test series that longer than three matches, an unusual feat for a series played in England considering its variable summer weather.
+West Indies achieved the fifth 5–0 whitewash in Test history, the first (and to date only) whitewash by a touring side in a test series that was longer than three matches, an unusual feat for a series played in England considering its variable summer weather.
 By the end of the Fifth Test the West Indies had won eight tests in a row and would go on to set the then-record of 11 consecutive wins.
 This series is generally seen as the height of West Indies' power, and the West Indies would remain the dominant Test nation for the rest of the decade.